NTIA/scos-sensor/README.md

 #### Certificates

-This section describes how to create a self-signed root CA, SSL server certificates for the sensor, optional client certificates, and test JWT public/private key pair.
+Use this section to create self-signed certificates with customized organizational and host information.
+This section includes instructions for creating a self-signed root CA, SSL server certificates for the sensor, optional client certificates, and test JWT public/private key pair.

 As described below, a self-signed CA can be created for testing. **For production, make sure to use certificates from a trusted CA.**